salcoast/deleted-tweets-archive/datasets/tedcruz-deleted.md

 [Wayback Machine](https://web.archive.org) and were not directly accessed through the Twitter API or any Twitter client.

+* [21 November 2021](https://web.archive.org/web/20211121021235/https://twitter.com/tedcruz/status/1462242465310781447): 4/x (5) You might personally disagree, but the jury heard evidence & presumably concluded he was acting to defend himself from what he reasonably perceived to be an imminent threat to his life.
+(6) Also, ALL THREE of the people shot were White (contrary to false media reports).
+* [21 November 2021](https://web.archive.org/web/20211121021235/https://twitter.com/tedcruz/status/1462242465310781447) ([live](https://twitter.com/tedcruz/status/1462241299122241536)): 2/x (4) What facts support self defense?  - the three people shot all chased him, assaulted him and/or tried to grab his gun  - ALL THREE were convicted felons (on served 15 years for child molesting)  - the defense argued Rittenhouse feared for his life
+* [21 November 2021](https://web.archive.org/web/20211121021235/https://twitter.com/tedcruz/status/1462242465310781447) ([live](https://twitter.com/tedcruz/status/1462240213309272068)): 1/x Pretty stunning that she’s an  @nbc  anchor.
+She “doesn’t have an answer.”
+Try this:  (1) He WAS charged with six counts.
+That thing that just finished was his trial.
+(2) A jury of his peers found him not guilty.
+(3) Why?
+The defense argued he was engaged in self-defense. https://twitter.com/mariashriver/status/1461847746147540997
+* [14 November 2021](https://web.archive.org/web/20211114225122/https://twitter.com/tedcruz/status/1460017542731341826): RT @USATODAY: 'Saturday Night Live' gave Texas Sen. Ted Cruz his own version of 'Sesame Street' with friends Big Bird, Joe Rogan and Marjor…
+* [14 November 2021](https://web.archive.org/web/20211114193013/https://twitter.com/tedcruz/status/1459966874872074243): #CruzStreet  has BOTH  @joerogan  AND  @britneyspears    Sounds pretty awesome….   @nbcsnl     https://youtu.be/IAZKwuNvt8c  via  @YouTube
+* [ 8 November 2021](https://web.archive.org/web/20211108010712/https://twitter.com/tedcruz/status/1457514968203542528): We’ll, every one of those is a puppet, most with a hand inserted up their backside.   @SethMacFarlane  is 1 of the funniest souls on the planet.
+Am sorry to see him shilling for petty authoritarians who would deny you the right to make your own medical choices.   #YourBodyYourChoice  https://twitter.com/sethmacfarlane/status/1457365701451128835
 * [16 October 2021](https://web.archive.org/web/20211016044730/https://twitter.com/tedcruz/status/1449235486799798273): SPECTACULAR WIN!!!!
 Noting better than Daddy-daughter baseball.
 Incredible victory in Game 1 of  #ALCS    #GoStros   pic.twitter.com/fdAGMDsTTR
 * [30 August 2021](https://web.archive.org/web/20210830020520/https://twitter.com/tedcruz/status/1432162395326189569): The people of Texas are lifting up in prayer our great neighbors in Louisianna. https://twitter.com/thehill/status/1432156365032771586
 * [29 August 2021](https://web.archive.org/web/20210829203242/https://twitter.com/tedcruz/status/1432078739098198021): A full-page ad in the wsj by the owner of the Tampa Bay Buccaneers…. pic.twitter.com/b4CLESrFwd